Threads

 The CARON Collection's threads range from exquisite hand-dyed variegated threads in cotton, silk and wool-silk to exotic metallics and shimmering nylon.
 With a palette of colors that rival nature in depth and subtlety and a dazzling range of texture, the CARON Collection's threads have become a favorite of designers everywhere.
 Read about the threads below or click on COLOR CHARTS to view the colors in the collection.
-See USAGE CHARTS and THREAD EQUIVALENTS for guides on using the threads.
-Discover imaginative uses of our threads in GALLERY (use the navigation on the left) where we profile monthly the artistry of those using our threads.
+See THREAD USAGE CHARTS, INFORMATION GUIDE and EQUIVALENTS to learn more about using our threads.
 The CARON Collection threads are widely available through shops and mail order sources.

 Watercolours